openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 ## Creating Distribution Packages

-### Tools Installation
-TBD:  For now please follow the installation instructions on the [GlusterFS Compiling RPMS][] page.

 ### Building RPMs for Fedora/RHEL/CentOS Systems
 Building RPMs.
 RPMs will be located in the *build* directory.

 `$ bash makerpm.sh`

-Building RPM with a specific release value, useful for automatic Jenkin builds, or keeping track of different versions of the
+Building the RPM with a specific release value is useful for automatic Jenkin builds, or keeping track of different versions of the RPM:
-RPM:

 `$ PKG_RELEASE=123 bash makerpm.sh`